Thinking of visiting Edinburgh this winter?

 Each year, Princes Street is turned into one big party to welcome in the new year.
 The Hogmanay street party draws thousands of people and brings together artists from all over the world.

-Since the party is very popular, try to book your tickets as soon as they become available.
 Also, you’ll want to wrap up well and turn up early so you can get a good spot for the fireworks.

 3. Walk through an enchanted forest